Cluster Synchronization of Coupled Systems with Nonidentical Linear Dynamics

 \subsection{Example 1: Heading alignment of nonidentical ships}

-Consider a group of four ships with the interaction graph described by Fig. \ref{fig:topology_4nodes}(a), where ship 1 and 2 (respectively, ship 3 and 4) are of the same type.
+Consider a group of four ships with the interaction graph described by Figure \ref{fig:topology_4nodes_a1}, where ship 1 and 2 (respectively, ship 3 and 4) are of the same type.
 The purpose is to synchronize the heading angles for ships of the same type.
 The steering dynamics of a ship is described by the well-known Nomoto model \cite{Fosseng1994}:

 where $\psi_l$ is the heading angle (in degree) of a ship $l\in\cI$, $v_l$ (deg/s) is the yaw rate, and $u_l$ is the output of the actuator (e.g., the rudder angle).
 The parameter $\tau_i$ is a time constant, and $\kappa_i$ is the actuator gain, both of which are related to the type of a ship.
-Define for $i=1,2$ the system matrices